chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 examples, and mention some concepts and resources that will make the library _so_ easy to learn.

 We won't linger here because even though this talk is about Au, the _main_ goal of the talk is to empower you to choose the units library that best meets _your_ needs.
-So we'll save more time to that decision framework.
+So we'll devote more time to that decision framework.

 ---